'Mancini is a serious winner' - How Italy's manager 'made Man City what they are today'

 After brief spells at West Ham and Doncaster Rovers, Razak moved to Sweden and has spent the last six years with various clubs, including IFK Goteborg and, most recently, Orgryte.

-Now 28, he is looking to move to back to Englandm with a League Two side having already showing some interest.
+Now 28, he is looking to move to back to England, with a League Two side having already showing some interest.

 “I want to go back to a normal season, where they’re starting in August.
 That’s my focus.
 If something comes up, it’s in my mind to go somewhere they start in August.
 Two-month pre-season and then I’m ready to go, I’m feeling good.”